 Our experience is summarised below.
 A separate page gives our qualifications in more detail.

-Janine has been working as a professional translator for 30 years.
-Initially she specialised mainly in the translation of technical texts from French and German to English but in the past ten years she has spent a large proportion of her time translating automotive and railway texts from Swedish to English.
+Janine has been working as a professional translator for more than 30 years.
+Initially she specialised mainly in the translation of technical texts from French and German to English but gradually started taking on more Swedish to English texts from early 2000 onwards.
+Initially most projects involved automotive and railway texts but in more recent years she has also taken on a number of tenders and technical press releases for public sector end clients.
+The majority of her translation work is now from Swedish to English.

 She also revises texts written by non-

 Janine graduated in 1975 with upper second class honours having studied French and German.
-She then went on to study Swedish part time and took the Institute of Linguists Final Diploma in Swedish in 1982, obtaining distinctions on four of the five the exam papers.
+She then went on to study Swedish part time and took the Institute of Linguists Final Diploma in Swedish in 1982, obtaining distinctions on four out of five of the exam papers.

 In the early years after graduation she worked for Hepworth and Grandage in Bradford.
 Anyone interested in classic cars will probably have heard of the Hepolite piston manufactured by the company.

 She joined the company in 1976 as a technical translator and over a period of ten years took on various roles in export sales and shipping.
 The company manufactured engine components and castings for the automotive industry and gave Janine a good grounding in the technical terminology so necessary to her current work.